The Voice of Greece season 4: Coaches and presenters

 In June 2017, Elena Paparizou announced that she would like to take part, in two productions, in 'The Voice' and in the new production that bring in season 2017–2018 Skai TV 'Greece Got Talent' but the channel has decided to run both programs at the same time.
-On July 26, 2017, Panos Mouzourakis he had went in Cyprus and in an interview he said that "At the moment I remain in The Voice, unless I close something else that I am very happy about ...".
+On July 26, 2017, Panos Mouzourakis he had gone to Cyprus and in an interview he said that "At the moment I remain in The Voice, unless I close something else that I am very happy about ...".
 On August 2, 2017, Sakis Rouvas and Elena Paparizou they announced in their Instagram that the pre-casting will begin.
 On September 13, 2017 Skai TV announced that the fourth coaches from the last season are coming back.

-In July 2017 a different channel they said that Giorgos Kapoutzidis would came back to present the second season on Skai TV.
+In July 2017 a different channel they said that Giorgos Kapoutzidis would come back to present the second season on Skai TV.
 On September 20, 2017 Skai TV announced that Laura Narjes is coming to serving as the new backstage and social networking corresponding, replacing Elena Tsagkrinou.